 OIC is committed to supporting the success of foreign policymakers, negotiators and other important officials focused on security and humanitarian challenges.

-The twentieth century brought mankind countless wars and tragic human suffering all over the world.
+The twentieth century brought mankind countless wars and tragic human suffering.
 During the twentieth century 160,000,000 people died in wars alone.
 Despite all the dangers and misery it is important to realize that were it not for the courageous, skillful and relentless efforts of government officials, millions of people alive today would have lost their lives, rights and/or freedom.

 Nuclear weapons remain the greatest threat to the survival of mankind.
 Many people have rightly called for eliminating nuclear weapons completely.
 Unfortunately that will not come to pass until various government leaders become fully capable of effectively putting an end to the common and very excessive mistrust, all the hostility, misunderstandings, resentment, fear and all other prime motivations that are at the source of pursuing and maintaining such weapons.
 Can this be done?
 Yes but time is not on our side.